Generic Name: cysteamine ophthalmic (sis TEE a meen off THAL mik)

 What should I avoid while using cysteamine ophthalmic?

-Do not use this medicine while wearing contact lenses.
-Cysteamine ophthalmic may contain a preservative that can discolor soft contact lenses.
-Wait at least 15 minutes after using this medicine before putting in your contact lenses.
+Do not use this medicine while wearing soft contact lenses.
+A preservative in the medicine could discolor the lenses.
+Use the medicine at least 15 minutes before inserting your contact lenses.

 Cysteamine ophthalmic side effects